serverless/blog/posts/2018-xx-xx-fantastic-serverless-security-risks-and-where-to-find-them.md

 ___

 # Getting risky with it
-Much of what I’ll be talking about today will be obvious to many of you.
-Several steps in improving security lie in the quality of our application structure as a whole.
-The way we architect the software as a whole and the amount of attention we put into detail will ultimately lead to a robust and secure software product.
+This is probably obvious to most of you—several steps in improving security lie in the quality of our application structure as a whole.
+The way we architect our software, and our level of attention to detail, will ultimately lead to a robust and secure software product.

 That’s enough of my yapping.
 Let’s get started with the risks!

 ## 1. Event injection
 Isn’t it common sense to always validate input?
 Yeah, it is.
 So why am I even talking about this?
 Because we often forget about the edge cases.
 Do you regularly make sure the input is of the data type you are expecting?
 Not always.
 At least, I tend to forget from time to time.